Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 Before you rush into setting up an ecommerce store and starting a business, you need to do in-depth research and formulate your business strategy.
 Ignoring this will leave you fighting an uphill battle.
 You can check out these eCommerce examples and understand how these successful ecommerce businesses are doing their business strategy.

-Your market research cuts out the uncertainties in the viability of a product and niche, and let you know how much work you need to put in.
+Your market research cuts out the uncertainties in the viability of a product and niche and lets you know how much work you need to put in.

 Make sure you get these right: